btcpayserver/btcpayserver-configurator/README.md

 ![Provide SSH Details](./docs/img/ConfiguratorStep1ssh.png)

-Note: The "Load Existing Settings" option will use the previous deployment's selections for faster configuration.
+Note: The "Load Existing Settings" option will use the previous deployment's selections for faster configuration if you are modifying an existing installation.

 Step 2: Domain